cpichard/filesequence/README.md

 Description
 ------------

-This project contains the command line tools 'seqls', 'seqsum', 'seqcp', which are similar to 'ls', 'cp', 'shasum' except they consider sequence of files as a whole.
-A sequence of files share a common prefix, a common suffix and a number in between, like a frame number.
+This project contains the command line tools 'seqls', 'seqsum', 'seqcp', which are similar to 'ls', 'cp', 'shasum' but for sequences of files.

-To illustrate, here is an example of a sequence of file:
+Here is an example:
 ```bash
 >>> ls /tmp/sequences
 >>> background.0001.jpg